Haus am Horn

-In keeping with the Bauhaus philosophy of teaching via practical experience and working with industry, a number students were involved with the building project.
+In keeping with the Bauhaus philosophy of teaching via practical experience and working with industry, a number of students were involved with the building project.

 In 1996 the building was inscribed as part of the UNESCO World Heritage Site now called the Bauhaus and its Sites in Weimar, Dessau and Bernau, because of its testimony to the architectural influence of the Bauhaus movement.

 Description

 It is a simple cubic design with a flat roof, utilizing steel and concrete in its construction.
 Saving energy was an important consideration as the deprivations of World War I fuel shortages were still fresh in mind.
 The main clerestory-lit living area is at the core, with the other rooms around it.
 Only the work niche of the living room has a wall that directly faces the outside.
 There is a basement level for utility use such as washing and drying clothes.
 The walls have three layers: an external concrete wall; an inner insulating layer made of a peat-based material called 'Torfoleum'; and the interior wall lining.
 The windows were larger on the south and west sides; the northern side was almost without windows.

 The house had four bedrooms, described as the lady's room, the gentleman's room, the children's room and the guest room.
 It also had a kitchen, pantry and a separate dining room, a living room with a work space off it, and a separate toilet and bathroom.
 It had coal-fired central heating and a gas-fueled Junkers boiler in the bathroom, and a gas kitchen stove.
 Heating and ventilation shafts were fitted in the corners of the living room.

 The house was built away from the main Bauhaus campus, at 61 am Horn, a street of upper-middle class Gründerzeit villas.
 The plot was previously used as a vegetable garden to supply fruit and vegetables for the Bauhaus canteen.
 All the furniture and fittings were made in the Bauhaus workshops.
 László Moholy-Nagy designed the lights, which were made in the Bauhaus metal workshop.
 Marcel Breuer, who was a student at the time, designed furniture, including the built-in cabinetry.
+Marta Erps-Breuer designed a rug for a room that held some of Breuer's furniture.
 Alma Siedhoff-Buscher designed the furniture and toys for the children's room.

 The kitchen was designed by Benita Koch-Otte and built by Erich Brendel (1898-1987).
 It was a source of inspiration for the Frankfurt kitchen, designed by Margarete Schütte-Lihotzky in 1926.
 Theodor Bogler designed the kitchen ceramics, which were labeled to show what each item should contain.
 Koch-Otte also designed and wove the carpet for the children's room.

 Alfred Arndt and Josef Maltan (1902-1975) planned the interior colour scheme, which was rediscovered during restoration work carried out in 1998–99.
 They used a calming green-yellow for the living room and brighter colours for the rooms on the colder side of the house.